Approximate Modularity Revisited: Improved Lower Bounds

-\subsection{$(k,M)$-Symmetric Set Functions}
+\subsection{$(k, M)$-Symmetric Set Functions}

-In this section we introduce the class of $(k, M)$-symmetric set functions, which enjoy many symmetries.
+In this section we introduce the class of $(k, M)$-symmetric set functions, which are tightly $M$-linear (Proposition \ref{pro:distM}), while enjoying many symmetries.
 In general, checking whether a set function over $n$ items is approximately modular involves verifying that roughly $2^{2n}$ modular equations (one equation for every pair of sets) approximately hold.
 Verifying approximate modularity for $(k, M)$-symmetric set functions becomes an easier task thanks to their symmetries.
+We begin by introducing some terminology.